assembl/assembl/doc/testing.rst

 - browser
     * A browser fixture that is built on top of Splinter_ for integration testing.
 This specific fixture is bound to the `phantom\.js`_ driver.
 To create a different, use this fixture as a template for creating other drivers.
-Splinter's has explicit documentation of different driver usages.
+Splinter has explicit documentation of different driver usages.

 For more information regarding testing a Pyramid application, see the `Pyramid Documentation`_ on testing.